8ta4/blog/drafts/You can use ClojureScript with the Temporal TypeScript SDK.md

 It worked.

-Development builds from shadow-cljs inject `fs`, `path`, and `vm` modules, but the release build omits them.
+Development builds from shadow-cljs inject `fs`, `path`, and `vm`, but the release build omits them.
 These modules violate Temporal's sandbox rules.
 The experience taught me a lesson: it's all about thinking inside the sandbox.

 This solution comes with some costs: